Paul M. Angell Family Foundation

 • Puerto Rican Arts Alliance

-Foundation's Philosophical Approach: The foundation believes "philanthropy does its best work when it learns from the leadership and expertise of grantee partners" and emphasizes innovation and comprehensive approaches to complex challenges.
+Foundation's Philosophical Approach: The foundation believes "philanthropy does its best work when it learns from the leadership and expertise of grantee partners" and emphasises innovation and comprehensive approaches to complex challenges.
 This suggests they value:

 • Community-led strategies